SudhindraDesigan/NodeJS/orderservice/Readme.md

-# Node-JS Application for Swagger and RMQ sender
+# Node-JS Application for Swagger, RMQ Sender, MySQL connection, Mocha and Chai scripts.

 ## steps to run: